 The second part of the third objective created by the organization is the mentoring of new graduate students once they are admitted.
 To meet this objective, the organization will select current ABE graduate students to act as mentors for new students and provide them with planned activities.
-The Vice President and Secretary are the principal officers who oversee the mentoring program.
+The Vice President is in charge of the mentoring program.

 Selection of Mentors